apache/jackrabbit-site/src/site/markdown/downloads.md

     % gpg --verify jackrabbit-X.Y.Z-src.zip.asc

-Alternatively, you can verify the SHA1 or SHA512 checksums on the files.
-For checking the SHA1 or SHA512 checksums, use the programs called `sha1sum` or `sha512sum` ([GNU core utilities](http://www.gnu.org/software/coreutils/)), or, alternatively, `openssl`.
+Alternatively, you can verify the SHA512 checksums on the files.
+For checking the SHA512 checksums, use the program called `sha512sum` ([GNU core utilities](http://www.gnu.org/software/coreutils/)), or, alternatively, `openssl`.
 Windows users can use 'CertUtil` ([doc](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/certutil)) or use the equivalent *nix tools as part of their Cygwin or Linux subsystems.